abhinavshr89/CPP-Cheatsheet/Strings/readme.md

-# Importanct functions on char
+# Important functions on char

 **1. toupper() and tolower()**
 ```cpp